jmishra01/Postcall/README.md

 Requests entered without a protocol are attempted with HTTPS first and retried using HTTP when HTTPS does not return a response.

+## Cloud sync via your own GitHub repository

+Collections can optionally be synced through a GitHub repository you own, so the same collections are available on every device without relying on a third-party cloud service.
+This is opt-in: nothing leaves your device unless you link a repository.

+To link a repository, open Settings and provide:

+- **Repository owner and name** — the GitHub repo to store collections in (create an empty one first, e.g. `postcall-collections`).
+- **Branch** — the branch to read from and write to (`main` by default).
+- **A fine-grained personal access token** — scoped to read/write access to "Contents" on that one repository.
+The token is stored in your OS keychain (Keychain on macOS, Credential Manager on Windows, Secret Service on Linux), never in the workspace file or the SQLite database.

+Once linked, **Sync now** pulls remote changes and pushes any collections that changed locally since the last sync:

+- Each collection is stored as its own file under `collections/`, tracked by a `manifest.json` at the repository root.
+- Pushes are conditioned on the collection's last-known remote SHA, so a change someone else pushed since your last sync is never silently overwritten — it surfaces as a conflict instead.
+- When a collection changed both locally and on GitHub since the last sync, you choose **Keep mine** or **Keep GitHub's** to resolve it explicitly.
+- Deleting a collection does not currently sync — removing it locally or on GitHub does not remove its counterpart on the other side.

+Unlinking clears the stored config, the sync state, and the keychain token, and stops any further sync activity.

 ## Interface

 Postcall includes request tabs, resizable request and response panels, searchable collections and history, light and dark themes, keyboard-friendly request sending, and menus that close automatically when you click elsewhere in the application.